Vreed en Hoop: Transport

 In 1900, the Demerara-Essequibo Railway opened between Vreed en Hoop and Greenwich Park.
 In 1914, the line was extended to Parika.
 The railway remained in operation until 1974.

 Passenger boats (speedboats) traverse the Demerara River linking Vreed en Hoop to the capital city of Georgetown in about five minutes, much faster than using the Demerara Harbour Bridge (DHB).
-For safety passengers must use the lifejackets provided.
+For safety, passengers must use the lifejackets provided.
 The busy terminal connects travellers to the West Bank Demerara road up to Parika, with cars and minibuses plying the routes.

 Plastic City

 Plastic City is a shanty town located within Vreed en Hoop.
 It is located a quarter mile from the village.
-To the north, there is a jetty that leads to the Atlantic Ocean, and out of sight, there is a makeshift village.
+To the north is a jetty that leads to the Atlantic Ocean, and out of sight, there is a makeshift village.
 Plastic City started in the early 1990s and has been growing ever since.
 The main problem is the lack of access to water and electricity, and the proneness to flooding.

-Presidents promised to solve the problem.
-Opposition leaders visited the area, but as of 2020, Plastic City remains.
+Presidents have promised to solve the problem, and Opposition leaders have visited the area, but as of 2020, Plastic City remains.